scottbw/analytics-udd/udd/student_course_membership.md

 * [COHORT_ID](#cohort_id) [0..1]
 * [ACTIVE_MEMBERSHIP](#active_membership) [0..1]

-\* indicates that the property is the primary key for this entity.
+\** indicates that the property is the primary key for this entity.

+##Description of student_course_membership entity
+A student_course_membership describes a student's enrolment on a course.
+It is designed to deal with the fact that some students are enrolled on more than one course in their time at an institution.

+##Notes
+This entity is similar to a HESA Instance element and a HEDIIP Data Language Student Registration entity.

 ##STUDENT_COURSE_MEMBERSHIP_ID
 ###Description